chrisglein/chrisglein.github.io/_posts/2011-03-25-lotro-revisited-part-5-user-interface.md

 blogger_orig_url: https://chrisglein.blogspot.com/2011/03/lotro-revisited-part-5-user-interface.html
 ---

-We're now at part five of my ramblings on <a href="http://my.lotro.com/referral/pnb">Lord of the Rings Online</a>.
+We're now at part five of my ramblings on [Lord of the Rings Online](http://my.lotro.com/referral/pnb).
 Time to stop beating around the bush and start complaining about what I really want to complain about: User Interface
 <!--more-->

-*"LotRO's UI is approachable, largely due to its similarity with WoW, but it lacks the same polish… There are a ton of small issues with the interface - I could really go on and on."*
+LotRO's UI is approachable, largely due to its similarity with WoW, but it lacks the same polish… There are a ton of small issues with the interface - I could really go on and on.

 During almost every topic I've covered on this game at one point or another I've mentioned problems with the user interface.
 I should put a disclaimer here: I'm a professional user interface developer.
 It's safe to say that I'm more sensitive to this class of issue than most people.
 But the reason I do this for a living is because I think it's *extremely* important.
 Good interface creates happy experiences; bad interface creates frustrating experiences.